The Cycle Of Depression Loneliness

 Can you really die of loneliness?

 Symptoms of loneliness include sluggishness or a lack of energy, trouble concentrating, body aches, getting ill more frequently, substance abuse, difficulty sleeping, and feelings of worthlessness or hopelessness.
 While loneliness isn't a direct cause of death, it does increase your risk of mortality, and it can damage your health so extensively that researchers have compared it to smoking 15 cigarettes per day.
 Lonely people are more likely to experience premature death by 50% in comparison to those who don't suffer from loneliness.
 There are ways to keep loneliness from harming your health, however.
-You might choose to reach out to old friends that you haven't seen in some time, enroll in classes and activities that you enjoy, or join a support group.
+You might choose to reach out to old friends that you haven't seen in some time, enroll in classes and activities that you enjoy, join a support group, or speak with a therapist who you feel comfortable with.
 Doing these things can also help you stop loneliness from turning into depression.
 Other ways to keep loneliness at bay include joining volunteer organizations, being around animals or getting a pet to keep you company, or meeting people online.
 If you have social anxiety, these ways to keep loneliness from impacting you might seem intimidating or overwhelming.
 If that's true for you, going to therapy for anxiety might be your first step in combating loneliness.

 Does stress cause loneliness?